ss3sim/ss3sim/inst/ms/ss3sim-ms.md

-to evaluate alternative approaches when $M$ is thought to vary across time [@johnson2013], the importance of length- and age-composition data [@ono2013], and the causes of retrospective patterns in stock-assessment models.
+to evaluate alternative approaches when $M$ is thought to vary across time [@johnson2013], the importance of length- and age-composition data [@ono2013], and the causes of retrospective patterns in stock assessment models.
 Along with those studies,
 `ss3sim` makes many important research opportunities easily approachable.
 Below we outline some examples.